 The Autostrada refers to various roads forming the national motorway in Italy.
 With a length of 6,758 KM, the magnificent road system is mainly built on tollways.
 The motorway system has been constructed quite efficiently and allows for a speed limit of 130 km/h for cars.
 The speed limit is lower for other vehicles, though.

-There are a couple of driving tips which everyone should know before considering driving in Italy.
+There are a couple of driving tips that everyone should know before considering driving in Italy.
 The following tips might come in handy if you are planning to go on a drive on the Autostrada:

 There is a ticketed toll system on the Autostrada.
 In order to drive here, you need to enter via a toll booth and exit through a toll booth as well.
 The important thing to remember here is to collect the ticket at the entrance from the toll and present it at the exit.
 If you do not have a ticket, you will be charged a certain amount of money.